Runic-Studios/Deploy/README.md

 - Branches filter by expression `dev|main`
 - Discard old items after 7 days

+Modify SCM settings:
+- This is highly recommended to do for Realm-Paper and Realm-Velocity since they have large commit histories, but can be done for other build jobs as well:
+  - Branch Sources -> Git -> Add Behaviours
+    - Advanced clone behaviours:
+      - Disable fetch tags
+      - Enable honour refspec on initial clone
+      - Enable shallow clone with depth 1

 ## Development Steps

 These are the steps required in order for you to not only deploy the Realm, but to develop code, run build jobs, enable CD, etc.